nightttide/git_hub/git_and_GitHub.md

 `git init`

-## Check status of repository
-You can see what files have been added to the repo and what has changed with

- `git status`
+TIP: in the terminal environment you can see what folder you are in by running `pwd` To change to the desired directory run `cd path/to/your/dir` Now you can see what files in in said directory with the `ls` command

 ## Staging files for a commit